HarryS2496/Kings-Fist-Webnovel/chapters/chapter2.md

 She took out a notepad and flipped through it, as she often did when she tried to recollect.
 After flipping through half its pages with her swift fingers, she frowned.

-“Unfortunately, no updates on *D-100%* or Michael Crow’s next project.
+“Unfortunately, no updates on *D-100%* or Michael Qrow’s next project.
 That eccentric has been rather quiet for half a year now.
 And…”

 The frown became forlorn.